Sergei Korolev: Human spaceflight

-Cosmonaut Alexei Leonov describes the authority Korolev commanded at this time.
+Cosmonaut Alexei Leonov described the authority Korolev commanded at this time.

 Long before we met him, one man dominated much of our conversation in the early days of our training; Sergei Pavlovich Korolev, the mastermind behind the Soviet space program.
 He was only ever referred to by the initials of his first two names, SP, or by the mysterious title of "Chief Designer", or simply "Chief".
 For those on the space program there was no authority higher.
 Korolev had the reputation of being a man of the highest integrity, but also of being extremely demanding.
 Everyone around him was on tenterhooks, afraid of making a wrong move and invoking his wrath.
 He was treated like a god.

-Leonov recalls the first meeting between Korolev and the cosmonauts.
+Leonov recalled the first meeting between Korolev and the cosmonauts.